 Dáil Éireann - Volume 567 - 29 May, 2003

-96. Mr. S. Ryan asked the Minister for Foreign Affairs the proportion of the commitments made at the Johannesburg conference which have been pledged, committed, and delivered; and if he will make a statement on the matter.
-[14767/03]
+65. Mr. Timmins asked the Minister for Foreign Affairs if he will report on the current status of the peace process in Sri Lanka; if there have been instances where the ceasefire of December 2001 has been broken; and if he will make a statement on the matter.
+[14878/03]

 Mr. Cowen Mr. Cowen

 Minister for Foreign Affairs (Mr. Cowen): On 23 February 2002, a formal ceasefire agreement was signed, with Norwegian facilitation, between the Liberation Tigers of Tamil Eelan – LTTE, Tamil Tigers – and the Sri Lankan Government.
 There have been six rounds of peace talks between the parties, brokered by the Norwegian Government.
 However, on 21 April 2003, the LTTE suspended its participation in the peace process, and demanded that an interim administration be established to govern the conflict zone, and announced that it would not attend an international donors conference, scheduled to take place in Tokyo, from 9-10 June 2003.
 The LTTE claimed that it is not receiving sufficient dividends from the peace process.
 Intensive negotiations are currently taking place to resolve the impasse.
 The international donors conference in Tokyo is expected to raise substantial pledges for reconstruction funding to Sri Lanka.
 The EU has committed to pledging over €50 million in assistance to the peace process.